Green Heart Love

 Serving Suggestions

-This tomato mushroom pasta pairs well with fresh sides like my vegan Caprese salad, orange and beet salad, or even harvest salad to balance the richness of the sauce.
+This tomato mushroom pasta pairs well with fresh sides like my vegan Caprese salad, orange and beet salad, or even Fall Harvest salad to balance the richness of the sauce.

 You could also serve it with roasted garlic bread, semolina bread, or vegan focaccia to soak up the extra sauce.
 For a cozy dinner, try starting with a light soup like vegan tomato soup or tomato basil soup.